RustyDotson/Forest-Fire-Model-Visualization/README.md

  ./main

-*If you want to make your own changes, you will need to:
+*If you want to make your own changes, you will need to run the following lines into your terminal in order to update the changes:

  make clean